-While there is no dispute that the Taxpayers suffered terrible losses from the death of their daughter and the Husband, there are no provisions in the statute that provide for any exemptions from the time limits set by statute.
+While there is no dispute that the Taxpayers have a good filing history, the Division does not have a record of the 2008 return being filed until September 30, 2013.
+The Taxpayers were unable to produce any documentary evidence of timely filing.
+Despite the Taxpayers good filing history, there are no provisions in the statute that provide for any exemptions from the time limits set by statute.
 The statute has a built-in extension for requesting refunds in that refunds are allowed to be requested either two (2) or three (3) years from the date the tax is deemed paid or the return is filed respectively.
-Furthermore, while the Taxpayers argued for consideration based on their losses, an administrative proceeding is not an equitable proceeding and there is no equitable jurisdiction.
+Furthermore, while the Taxpayers argued for consideration based on medical issues, an administrative proceeding is not an equitable proceeding and there is no equitable jurisdiction.
 To find for the Taxpayers on the basis of a fairness argument would be reversible error.
 Nickerson v.
 Reitsma, 853 A.2d 1202 (R.I.
 2004).